-Tensar International was founded in the1980s and ever since its name has become synonymous with high quality mechanical ground stabilisation and soil reinforcement products.
+This innovative manufacturer of ground reinforcing fabrics was founded in the1980s and ever since its name has become synonymous with high quality mechanical ground stabilisation and soil reinforcement products.
 The company is a world leader thanks to its innovative solutions and technology-driven vision.
-Tensar invented and patented the first polymer geogrids – their Biaxal geogrids are widely used around the globe.
-Optima Control Solutions, an independent automation expert, was approached by Tensar and charged with the task of completely upgrading one of their Biax production line control systems.
+This company invented and patented the first polymer geogrids – their Biaxal geogrids are widely used around the globe.
+Optima Control Solutions, an independent automation expert, was approached by them and charged with the task of completely upgrading one of their production line control systems.

-After years in production, Tensar’s specialist Biax line located at their plant in Blackburn became progressively obsolete and inefficient.
+After years in production, the specialist line located at their plant in Blackburn became progressively obsolete and inefficient.
 It required not only a complete mechanical upgrade but also a total control system upgrade and a complete machine rewire.
-Tensar needed an expert control system company flexible enough to complete the whole upgrade in a very tight time window – a total of 4 weeks.
-Moreover, Tensar needed work to be carried out during what is the longest holiday period for most companies – Christmas.
-Optima Control Solutions, headquartered just a few miles away from Tensar’s plant, accepted the challenge and teamed up with Tensar’s mechanical engineers to complete the task competently, on time and within budget.
+They needed an expert control system company flexible enough to complete the whole upgrade in a very tight time window – a total of 4 weeks.
+Moreover, the customer needed work to be carried out during an extended shutdown period at Christmas.
+Optima Control Solutions, headquartered just a few miles away from the plant, accepted the challenge and teamed up with the companies mechanical engineers to complete the task competently, on time and within budget.

-Optima designed the new control system in accordance with Tensar’s process requirements.
+Optima designed the new control system in accordance with the customers process requirements.
 Optima’s solution included some smart design features that gave greater machine reliability characteristics.
-PLC remote I/O units were fitted in the control cubicles, control desks and junction boxes located on the Biax machine.
+PLC remote I/O units were fitted in the control cubicles, control desks and junction boxes located on the machine.
 The majority of the existing control cables could be removed which gave improved reliability and would simplify future maintenance on the machine.
-A redundant Siemens WinCC Scada package was installed for controlling the machine and allowed production data to be easily collected and analysed.
+A redundant Siemens WinCC SCADA package was installed for controlling the machine and allowed production data to be easily collected and analysed.
 Optima’s team utilised Siemens Scada both on the input and output control desks.
-This control design allowed the machine to be controlled by either Scada if one of them failed.
+This control design allowed the machine to be controlled by either SCADA if one of them failed.